toptal/picasso/docs/contribution/github-workflow.md

 💡 ***TIP:*** Those rules are also enforced to titles of all PR's

 #### Introducing breaking changes
 We try to always provide backward compatible changes to component’s API but if it’s necessary we might introduce a breaking change, we can do it by adding magic constant `BREAKING CHANGE` somewhere to commit description.
 This keyword will trigger `major` version bump to `Picasso` version.

-#### Using CLI to generate commit messages
-In order to simplify generating correct commit message, `Picasso` has installed `git` helper to `prepare-commit-msg` with nice terminal prompt.
-This command invokes [commitizen/cz-cli](https://github.com/commitizen/cz-cli) prompt utility which will ask you several questions and generate the correct commit message.
-You can create commits with running `yarn commit` instead of `git commit` and go through the asked questions.

 #### Version determination
 To better illustrate how versions are bumped let’s assume that the current version of `Picasso` is `0.1.0`.